 - 1. Press the ID button twice in succession.
 After a moment, the button flashes. - 2.
 Count the number of flashes; this number corresponds to the remote control's ID.
-(If it doesn't flash, it is set to zero.)

 Replacing the Batteries

 If the projector stops responding to the remote control, check the following: